 Weekly US crude oil rig count

-US crude oil rig count’s peaks and lows
+US crude oil rig count: Peak and low

-Baker Hughes’s international oil rig count excludes data in the US and Canada.
-It showed that oil rigs rose by three rigs to 680 for July 2016 compared to the previous month.
-The count rose 0.4% month-over-month.
-However, it fell by 169 rigs, or 19.9%, YoY.
+Baker Hughes’ (BHI) rig count data for the international oil rig count excludes data for the US and Canada.
+It showed that oil rigs fell by 20 rigs to 699 for April 2016—compared to the previous month.
+It fell by 2.8% month-over-month.
+It also fell by 231 rigs, or 24.8%, YoY.